fabiog1901/cdsw-install/README.md

 $ ./scripts/install-java8.sh
 $ ./scripts/kerberos-addprinc.sh
 ```
+Check the log files on ```/var/log/cdsw-workshop/``` for any errors.

-Edit the `azure.conf` file for your environment and requirements.
+Edit the `azure/azure.conf` file for your environment and requirements.
 Pay special interest to these sections:

 - `provider`: update all Azure IDs with the IDs you used before when you setup Director.
 - `instances > base`: update all env details with proper RG, VNet, etc.
 - Kerberos: update the `KDC_HOST` to the Director/MIT KDC host Private IP
 - VM types, images and counts.
 - Software to be installed, versions and repository URLs

+The bootstrap script file scructure (HOCON) is indeed very complex and this guide is not meant to explain every bit of it;
+unfortunately you will need to do your own homework and go through your fair share of trial and error!
+There are some reference guides available though, check the Cloudera Director client reference files in ```/usr/lib64/cloudera-director/client/```.

 Create a new ssh key, used by Director and CM to ssh into all cluster nodes